janakkavad/Login-Logout/README.md

 First of all download this zipped project, then extract all files under local server where we can execute php files for eg in my device location is 'C:\xampp\htdocs\Login-Logout-main'.
 Now, create an empty folder named 'fileuploads' under Login-Logout-main folder.
 Now to run this project start local server on your device.
 You can use any local server for example Xamp, Mamp, Wamp, etc.
-And then open 'index.html' file on any browser like this way: 'localhost/Login-Logout-main/index.html'.
+And then open 'index' file on any browser like this way: 'localhost/Login-Logout-main/index.php'.